ldiex/quartz/content/Academic Notes/Mathematics/Random Variables.md

 $$
 P(X_1\leq x_1, \ldots ,X_n \leq x_n) = P(X \leq x_1) \cdots P(X_n \leq x_n)
 $$
 for all $x_1, \ldots ,x_n\in \mathbb{R}$.
-For infinitely many r.v.s, we say that they are independent if every finite subset of the r.b.s is independent.
+For infinitely many r.v.s, we say that they are independent if every finite subset of the r.v.s is independent.

 > [!Tip]
 > Note that this criteria is different from that for [[Conditional Probability#Independence of $n$ events|independence]] of $n$ events.
 But in fact, if $X_1, \ldots ,X_n$ are independent, then they are also pairwise independent, i.e., $X_i$ is independent of $X_j$ for $i \neq j$.
 The idea behind proving that $X_i$ and $X_j$ are independent is to let all the $x_k$ other than $x_i,x_j$ go to $\infty$ in the definition of independence, since we already know $X_k < \infty$ is true.
 But pairwise independence does **not** imply independence in general.